glendecado/infinite_loading/README.md

 # Infinite Loading with Livewire & Blade PHP (Vanilla JS)

-This project demonstrates **infinite scrolling / loading** functionality using **Livewire**, **Blade PHP**, and **vanilla JavaScript**.
+This project demonstrates **infinite scrolling ** functionality using **Livewire**, **Blade PHP**, and **vanilla JavaScript**.
 It allows you to load data progressively without refreshing the page, which is ideal for displaying long lists of items like users, posts, or products.

 ---